mehdichbani1/jenkins_pipeline/README.md

 the "Deliver" stage of your Pipeline.

 # Running the jenkins container and executing it using a root user in order to install the required tools
-docker run -d --name jenkins_pipeline -p 2000:8080 jenkins/jenkins:latest '\n'
+docker run -d --name jenkins_pipeline -p 2000:8080 jenkins/jenkins:latest

 docker exec -it --user root jenkins_pipeline /bin/bash